ParastooSJ/kge_feq/README.md

 The pretrained models for both triple retrieval and answer selection, can be found [here](https://drive.google.com/drive/folders/1fQUyknhOIdm2N2O-xj8oSECcPixy9w4F?usp=share_link).
 Unzip and place it in model folder.

 ## Testing The Models
-To test the models for the selected dataset run the following code.
-Make sure that pretrained models are downloaded and placed under the Model folder.
+To test the models for the selected dataset, you can run the following code.
+Please make sure that pretrained models are downloaded and placed under the Model folder.

 ```
 cd src/Answer/